Maduranga96/Maduranga96.github.io/README.md

-# MaduHtml
+# DemoHtml - maduranga96
-A Madu HtmlL Site from the Computing Fundamentals Course
+A Demo HtmlL Site from the Computing Fundamentals Course

 # Author
 Dennis Devey